Vostcard-app/Timetouseit/FIX_API_KEY_ERROR.md

 ### Step 1: Verify Your API Key

-Your API key should be: `AIzaSyDv9GV58Aneksy1ORoFhmt6FffKGiKO1A0`
+Your API key should be obtained from Firebase Console (see FIREBASE_SETUP.md)

 **Important:** Make sure there are NO typos or extra spaces!